Lynn Findley

-Lynn P. Findley (born 1952) is an American politician serving as a member of the Oregon State Senate.
-He represents the 30th district, which covers much of Eastern Oregon.
+Lynn P. Findley (born 1952) is an American politician who served as a member of the Oregon State Senate from 2020 until 2025.
+He represented the 30th district, which covers much of Eastern Oregon.

 Biography

-Findley was born in Vale, graduating from Vale High School in 1970 and then from Treasure Valley Community College.
+Findley was born in Vale, Oregon, graduating from Vale High School in 1970 and then from Treasure Valley Community College.
 He worked with the Bureau of Land Management for 32 years, retiring in 2003.
 He also has served on many planning and development commissions in southeastern Oregon.

 In 2012, Findley ran for Malheur County commissioner, losing the Republican primary.
 He was appointed interim Malheur County Justice of the Peace in August 2012, following the incumbent's death, and served until January 2013, when an elected successor took office.
 Findley served as city manager of Vale from July 2013 until January 2018.

 After Representative Cliff Bentz was appointed to the Oregon Senate following Ted Ferrioli's resignation, Findley was unanimously selected by county commissioners in the 60th district to take his seat in the House.

-Findley was appointed to the Oregon State Senate District 30 on January 6, 2020, following former Senator Cliff Bentz's resignation.
+Findley was appointed to the Oregon State Senate District 30 on January 6, 2020, following the resignation of Cliff Bentz.

+2023 Unexcused absences

+While participating in a Republican-led walkout in May 2023 Findley reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his current term ends.
+Findley and 4 other Senators filed a lawsuit against Secretary of State LaVonne Griffin-Valade in response, arguing that the measure's wording allowed them to serve one additional term before being barred from reelection.
+On October 24 the Oregon Supreme Court agreed to hear the case with arguments beginning December 14.
+On February 1, 2024, the Court unanimously ruled against the Republican Senators, confirming Findley's disqualification after the end of his term in January 2025.